Jaz-123/Rigidbody-First-Person-Controller-Tutorial/Tutorial.md

 }
 ```

-Now go back into Unity and drag the `PlayerController` script onto the `Player` object, assign the `Orientation` object to the `Orientaion` field int the script.
+Now go back into Unity and drag the `PlayerController` script onto the `Player` object, assign the `Orientation` object to the `Orientation` field int the script.
 You can now adjust the values to your liking.

+You can now test the scene yourself, or by running the demo scene provided.